Expanded On-Campus Testing Nov. 16-Dec. 6

 How to prepare for getting tested

-- You should self-quarantine and limit contact with others before your test and during the period you are awaiting your results.
+- If symptomatic or due to exposure, you should self-quarantine and limit contact with others before your test and during the period you are awaiting your results.

 - After registering, check your email and bring your QR code to your testing location.
 If you are unable to print it, please bring your phone or other device to show the health care staff your QR code upon arrival.
 This QR is emailed directly to you from TestNebraska.